-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 Like Trump, Fisher has been fueled by grievance — in Fisher’s case, against the Army Corps of Engineers.

-The Army Corps did not initially accept his company into its pool of vetted bidders who are eligible to compete for contracts, citing concerns about his limited record and missed deadlines on past government work.
-Fisher sued the Army Corps last fall, and he maxed out his campaign donations to Cramer and other GOP figures.
+The Corps did not initially accept his company into its pool of vetted bidders that are eligible to compete for contracts, citing concerns about his limited record and missed deadlines on past government work.
+Fisher unsuccessfully sued the Corps last year, and he made campaign donations to Cramer and other GOP candidates.

-Fisher also hired the North Dakota lobbying firm Odney, whose top consultant ran Cramer’s senate campaign, paying the company more than $100,000 since 2017, records show.
+Fisher also hired the North Dakota lobbying firm Odney, whose top consultant ran Cramer’s Senate campaign, paying the company more than $100,000 since 2017, records show.

 “He’s written some nice checks,” said Jim Fuglie, a North Dakota political blogger who knew Fisher’s father.
 He expressed astonishment that “a little cement plant out in Dickinson has turned into a national company.”

-“North Dakotans, when they make a lot of money, tend to drift toward contributions to politicians, because it buys them something they don’t otherwise have,” Fuglie said.
+“North Dakotans, when they make a lot of money, tend to drift toward contributions to politicians because it buys them something they don’t otherwise have,” Fuglie said.
 “There comes a time when it pays off.”

 Cramer has long said his support for Fisher — including promoting the company in conversations with Trump — is driven by a desire to help a constituent’s business.

 The senator has railed against the Army Corps’s procurement process and at one point held up a Trump nominee to force the Corps to share contracting award information with him.
-Some Army Corps officials worried Cramer would share the proprietary information with Fisher.

-In an email, the senator from North Dakota said it was unfair that Fisher had been rejected because the Army Corps wanted “qualified builders with experience ‘in building border walls.’”
+In an email, the senator from North Dakota said it was unfair that Fisher had been rejected because the Corps wanted “qualified builders with experience ‘in building border walls.’ ”

-“That’s like telling a skyscraper builder they aren’t qualified to remodel your 3rd bathroom because they’ve never done it before,” Cramer said.
+“That’s like telling a skyscraper builder they aren’t qualified to remodel your third bathroom because they’ve never done it before,” Cramer said.
 “That should alarm you more than a senator from North Dakota unapologetically advocating for a company from North Dakota.”

 Cramer also defended Fisher’s campaign donations, in a reply he shared with a conservative broadcaster in North Dakota, WZFG the Flag, which frequently invites Cramer and Fisher on as guests.